Fermat-ORG/fermat-framework/README.md

 #### Download

-Installers for the latest stable build for Android can be [downloaded here](http://fermat.org/fermat.apk).
+Installers for the latest version of Android can be [downloaded here](http://fermat.org/fermat.apk).
 Mac, Windows and Linux (Debian/Ubuntu) will be supported in the near future.

 #### Installation

 In addition to the core features built into Fermat, there is a growing community of developers building _Plug-ins_ and _Niche Wallets_ that add all sorts of useful functionality.

-For installation instructions and running from the source code, see the [Installation Guide](https://github.com/bitDubai/fermat/blob/master/README-INSTALLATION.md).
+For instructions on how to install and run the source code, see the [Installation Guide](https://github.com/bitDubai/fermat/blob/master/README-INSTALLATION.md).

 #### Need Help?